Record the sale of goods to businesses based outside the UK

 If your business is based in Northern Ireland and you’re supplying goods to a customer based in an EU country, select ‘EC Goods’, otherwise select ‘UK VAT Rates'.
 Please note that you won’t see these options if the invoice is dated before 1st January 2021.

-Once you’ve selected the relevant option, select ‘Create New Invoice’ to complete the process.
-For more information on how to create an invoice, please see this article.
+Once you’ve selected the relevant option, select ‘Create new invoice’ to complete the process.
+Find out more about how to create an invoice.

 When adding line items to your invoice, make sure to select the appropriate rate of VAT if your business is based in England, Scotland or Wales.
 Check with HMRC whether you can charge VAT at 0% for the goods you’re selling.
 They provide guidance for checking the conditions and time limits for zero rating.
 If you’re unsure which rate of VAT to select, please ask your accountant.